 Who Owns "Bevo?"

-What's in a Name?
-It appear's that the University of Texas feels very strongly about a name that, at least from my point of view, has no exclusive relation to that institution.
-Turns out that UT trademarked the moniker "Bevo" in the seventies... by that time I had been using the name "Bevo" for thirty years and my father had just finished using it for almost 65 years after making it famous world wide during his lifetime of work in aviation plus his skill in aerobatics.
+By the seventies, I had been using the name "Bevo" for over thirty years and my father had just finished using it for almost 65 years after making it famous world wide during his lifetime of work in aviation plus his skill in aerobatics.

 Those who know the name "Bevo" from aviation history, may not know that the name of UT's Longhorn mascot steer is also "Bevo."
 For those who know only the association of the name with the steer might Google for the name or take a look at www.BevHoward.com/Bevo.htm

-The original hoofed owner of the Austin copy of "Bevo" had to suffer two painful brandings to get to his final version that has stuck for 86 years, and, since football is serious business, and serious business is always ultimately about money, and money is about power, UT's legal counsel has stepped in to assure that any use of those particular four letters in sequence occurs only with their blessing.
+Since football is serious business... and serious business is always ultimately about money... and money is about power, UT's legal counsel has stepped in to assure that any use of those particular four letters in sequence occurs only with UT's blessing, a "blessing" that comes with a price.

-My father made the name "Bevo" famous in the aviation world from the forties until his death in 1971, a fame recently underscored by a picture of his airplane included in a story of the new National Air and Space Museum facility at Dulles airport carried in the Wall Street Journal.
+Consider, however, that before that branding took place 86 years ago, my father had the nickname "Bevo" and many decades before the legal eagles started taking action, he made the name famous in the aviation world from the forties until his death in 1971, a fame recently underscored by a picture of his airplane included in a story of the new National Air and Space Museum facility at Dulles airport carried in the Wall Street Journal.
 He wasn't the first to use the name either.
-To his mother's chagrin, as a kid, he got tagged that nickname from "Bevo Beer," from what I have heard, the only beer weak enough to remain legal during prohibition.
+To his mother's chagrin, as a kid, he got tagged that nickname from "Bevo" beer, and from what I have heard, it was the only beer weak enough to remain legal during prohibition.
 (I have even heard scratchy recordings from the prohibition period referring to "...that Bevo Beer.")
 Google comes up with a number of "Bevo Beer" hits as well.

-The appearance of the lawsuit article prompted me to call UT's general consul and voice my objections to their exclusive claim to the name.
 The conversation went pretty much as I had expected...
-UT's rights to the name "Bevo" were aggressively defended, but I was given the assurance that they would not pursue my or my father's use of the name... a clear inference that they had the right to do so... but would elect not to.
+UT's exclusive rights to the name "Bevo" were aggressively defended during that call, but I was given verbal assurances that they would not pursue my or my father's use of his name... a clear inference that they had the right to do so.

 Sincerely,